 Whether you manage a business, an organization, or an institutional building like a library, school or government office, the guidelines below can help you save energy and money.

-Developing an energy management plan for your business will help ensure savings far into the future.
+Developing an energy management plan for your building will provide financial savings far into the future by using less energy.
 Use the following steps as a guide to create a plan that meets your needs.

-- Benchmark your facility: Benchmarking is an easy tool to quickly assess how energy-efficient your properties and facilities are, and to help identify options to reduce costs and protect asset values.
+- Benchmark your facility: Benchmarking is a tool that quickly measures a property's energy efficiency and identifies ways to reduce costs on electricity bills.
 To get started today, register an account with ENERGY STAR's Portfolio Manager, and review their Benchmarking Starter Kit.

 - Begin an energy management program.